Midsumma Carnival

 • There is an accessible toilet with a baby change facility located on Boathouse Drive behind the Main Stage area.

-• The Families Tent will host a range of family-friendly programming from 12:00pm-4:30pm including Auslan Storytime.
+• The Families Area will host a range of family-friendly programming from 12:00pm-4:30pm including Auslan Storytime.
 All programming in this area is Auslan Interpreted.

 Commitment to Ongoing Improvement